tplisson/ccs-ignite22/README.md

 pccs -d -id <policy_id>                              ### Delete
 ```

-Here's how to publish my new custom policy
+Here's how to publish our new custom policy
 ```console
 pccs -p -f ignite22.yaml
 ```